d3netxer/points-in-polygons/README.md

 Edit your crontab file with this command:   ```crontab -e```

-and add this line to itL
+and add this line to it.
 ```
 @reboot sh /opt/points-in-polygons/startup_script.sh
 ```